All you need to know about DAS

 4. Each of these remote units converts the signal back into a radio frequency (RF) signal and broadcasts it using its own antenna.

-This distributed network of antennas ensures that the cellular signal is evenly dispersed and maintained, even in areas with very high user density and demand, such as stadiums, convention centers, or large office buildings.
+This distributed network of antennas ensures that the cellular signal is evenly dispersed and maintained, even in areas with very high user density and demand, typically such as stadiums, convention centers, malls, underground transportation, or large office buildings.

 What are the benefits of DAS?